Best practices to reduce negative impacts and feel good about our way of traveling.

 Doing good often goes hand in hand with limiting our consumption, sometimes to our regret.
 However, you can certainly do good by consuming the right kind of products.
 This is something I wasn’t always aware of and had to learn step by step.

 She would be blown away by the number of trinkets made by hand and with love.
-When wanting to buy yet another thing she found, she would say, “Ah, I already bought so many things today that nobody really needs.
-But buying this, as well, at least I will support the lovely local vendor and her good cause.”
-I started to think about her words and realized the difference she was making by buying from local producers rather than from big chains.
+When wanting to buy yet another thing she found, she would say, “Ah, I already bought so much stuff today that nobody really needs.
+But at least, by buying this too, I will support the lovely local vendor and her good cause.”
+Thinking more about her words, I realized the difference she was making by shopping responsibly.

 When we travel, we should take a page from this approach.
-Try supporting local vendors on one of your journeys, go to the local coffee shop instead of Starbucks or buy from the young startup working to make our economy more circular.
-Even if their products are imperfect, it’s essential to support them, thus boosting further innovation and taking one more step towards a greener future.
+Try supporting local vendors on one of your journeys, go to the local coffee shop instead of Starbucks or buy from young startups working towards circular economy.
+Even if their products are imperfect, it’s essential to support them, thus boosting further innovation and taking small steps towards a greener future.

 Citizen science